U.S. News & World Report Rankings

 Best Children's Hospitals

-Children's Hospital & Medical Center is ranked in two pediatric specialties in U.S. News & World Report's 2013-14 Best Children's Hospitals rankings.
+U.S. News & World Report has ranked Children’s Hospital & Medical Center in four specialties in the new 2014-15 Best Children’s Hospitals rankings.

-The rankings highlight the top 50 U.S. hospitals in each of these pediatric specialties: cancer, cardiology & heart surgery, diabetes & endocrinology, gastroenterology & GI surgery, neonatology, nephrology, neurology & neurosurgery, orthopedics, pulmonology, and urology.
-Eighty-seven hospitals ranked in at least one of the 10 specialties.
+The Best Children’s Hospitals rankings highlight U.S. News’s top 50 U.S. pediatric facilities in cancer, cardiology & heart surgery, diabetes & endocrinology, gastroenterology & GI surgery, neonatology, nephrology, neurology & neurosurgery, orthopedics, pulmonology and urology.
+Eighty-nine hospitals ranked in at least one specialty, based on a combination of clinical data and reputation with pediatric specialists.